-After extracting features by these models, we maps all features to a 2D space using various dimensionality reduction methods (we tested t-SNE~\cite{tsne} and UMAP~\cite{umap}), and then investigate the geometric structure of embedding spaces and their connection to the performance of retrieval tasks.
+After extracting representations by these models, we map all representations to a 2D space using non-linear dimensionality reduction methods (we tested t-SNE~\cite{tsne} and UMAP~\cite{umap}), and then investigate the geometric structure of embedding spaces and its connection to the performance of retrieval tasks.

 To measure the similarity between two representations, we can apply multiple metrics to obtain $d(\hat{\boldsymbol{x}}_i,\hat{\boldsymbol{y}}_i)$, where $d(\cdot,\cdot)$ is a (dis)similarity function.
-We first use 4 standard metrics (Euclidean, Manhattan, and Chi-Square distance, and cosine similarity; see \autoref{tab:metrics}) that can measure how close (or different) are two representations $\hat{\boldsymbol{x}}_i\in\mathbb{R}^n$ and $\hat{\boldsymbol{y}}_i\in\mathbb{R}^n$, motivated by previous work~\cite{hellinger, comparing, efficientretrieval, documentsimilarity}.
+We first use 4 standard metrics (Euclidean, Manhattan, and Chi-Square distance, and cosine similarity; see \autoref{tab:metrics}) that can measure how close or different two representations $\hat{\boldsymbol{x}}_i\in\mathbb{R}^n$ and $\hat{\boldsymbol{y}}_i\in\mathbb{R}^n$ are, motivated by previous work~\cite{hellinger, comparing, efficientretrieval, documentsimilarity}.
 We should note that cosine similarity is in the range of $[-1, 1]$, while the dissimilarity metrics are unbounded.
 We then find the corresponding representations between modalities by ranking the values according to each metric and retain the top-$K$ matches.
 In other words, for each representation in one modality, we compute its similarity against all the representations in the other modality in a dataset and retrieve the top ranked similarity scores.
-We follow this process in both text-to-image and image-to-text experiments (\autoref{sec:perf_experiments}).
+We follow this process in both text-to-image and image-to-text retrieval experiments (\autoref{sec:perf_experiments}).